SilvaOz/PB-Calculator/README.md

 ## Project Description

-Calculator - The 先生 is a digital calculator that allows you to perform basic mathematical operations such as addition, subtraction, multiplication, and division.
+The Onesensei is a digital calculator that allows you to perform basic mathematical operations such as addition, subtraction, multiplication, and division.
 It was developed by [silvaoz](https://github.com/silvaoz) as a personal project in a programming course to improve their programming skills and become familiar with GitHub.

 ## Project Status